Alleingang des Pioniers: Das ist Tesla Vision Only

 It is now clear that this did not quite work out.
-The fourth generation of hardware is already being installed in new Teslas, hundreds of thousands of volunteers are testing and improving the autopilot software - but it may not really work yet.
+The fourth generation of hardware is already being installed in new Teslas, hundreds of thousands of volunteers are testing and improving the autopilot software - but it may not quite work yet.

 In fact, Tesla's hardware decision, the Tesla Vision Only, is causing confusion and disappointment among customers.